RNEI’s Comb Stereo: About and Setup

 There are three main ways to decode Comb Stereo.
 In this tutorial we will cover option 1 and 2 in the chart below.
 Option 3 is quite simple but you may need to google for your audio software’s manual!

 This guide assumes you have VB Audio Cable or similar installed if you are using an SDR, if you do not, you can download it here.
 We recommend VB Audio Hi-Fi Cable for Comb Stereo.

-You will also need to download the decoder VST file which is available here – Note: The combing method was changed to v7 on 2020.04.08 and sadly is not backwards compatible.
+Please note that the combing method was changed to v7 on 2020.04.08 and sadly is not backwards compatible.
 If you desire a decoder for older encoders please email us.